Managing Filtered Domains

 Adding a Domain

-If your service was purchased through a distributor portal, you will be unable to add domains directly in Cumulus.
-Additional domains must be added through your distributor portal.
+If your service was purchased through a distribution portal, you can add mirror domains directly in Cumulus.
+However, you will have to go through your distributor's portal to add more standard domains.

 Click the Add a domain link near the top right of the domain table.